The 5 best website builders for small businesses

 Shopify Magic helped me create a stylish-looking online store.
 Source: Startups.co.uk

-But, if things get overly complicated, don’t give up!
-Shopify – alongside Wix – is one of our two top-performing builders for help and support.
-I found Shopify’s 24/7 live chat to be super responsive, and I appreciated having the option to hire a Shopify Expert should I need an extra helping hand.
+Shopify – alongside Wix – is one of our two top-recommended builders for help and support.
+Shopify’s 24/7 live chat was highly responsive, and I appreciated having the option to hire a Shopify Expert should I need an extra helping hand.

 Shopify's live chat responding to a question about adding social media links to a website